verica02/azure-phone-chatbot/README.md

 # Azure Phone Chatbot

-This is 3d Azure Friendly ChatBot 💬 🤖
+This is 3d Azure Friendly ChatBot using Azure Bot Service 💬 🤖

+We have started this project with the purpose of participating to the Microsoft Azure Hackathon on dev.to.

 ![image](https://user-images.githubusercontent.com/77109037/155403689-eaf1c113-13ee-479b-871c-0bd6a9e68819.png)